-26 Impaired derivatives include a credit valuation adjustment (CVA) of \$68 million, being a market value based assessment of the credit risk of the relevant counterparties (March 2011: \$71 million; September 2010: \$77 million).
+25 Impaired derivatives is net of credit valuation adjustment (CVA) of \$105 million, being a market value based assessment of the credit risk of the relevant counterparties (March 2012: \$74 million; September 2011: \$68 million).

-27 Impaired loans / facilities include restructured items of \$700 million for customer facilities in which the original contractual terms have been modified for reasons related to the financial difficulties of the customer.
-Restructuring may consist of reduction of interest, principal or other payments legally due, or an extension in maturity materially beyond those typically offered to new facilities with similar risk (March 2011: \$704 million; September 2010: \$141 million).
+26 Impaired loans / facilities include restructured items of \$525 million for customer facilities in which the original contractual terms have been modified for reasons related to the financial difficulties of the customer.
+Restructuring may consist of reduction of interest, principal or other payments legally due, or an extension in maturity materially beyond those typically offered to new facilities with similar risk (March 2012: \$340 million; September 2011: \$700 million).

-$^{^{28}}$ Past due loans \geq 90 days includes \$1,593 million well secured loans (March 2011: \$1,810 million; September 2010: \$1,416 million).
+$^{^{27}}$ Past due loans ≥ 90 days includes \$1,475 million well secured loans (March 2012: \$1,736 million; September 2011: \$1,593 million).

-Table 4(h): Reconciliation of changes in Provisions29
+Table 4(h): Provision for Credit Impairment